chipmuenk/modular_synths/esp32.md

 ### Arduino Audio Tools

-This [library](https://github.com/pschatzmann/arduino-audio-tools) mainly provides different audio sources and sinks, including sound generators, encoders and decoders.
-These sources and sinks are based on the concept of "streams", like:
+This [library](https://github.com/pschatzmann/arduino-audio-tools) mainly provides different audio sources and sinks, including sound generators, encoders and decoders, real-time FFT and logging.
+Sources and sinks are different kind of "streams":

-- **I2S** (Inter-IC Sound) is a synchronous serial standard for transmitting audio signals that is widely used by many ADCs and DACs, digital microphones or audio DSPs.
+- **I2S** (Inter-IC Sound), a synchronous serial standard for transmitting audio signals that is widely used by many ADCs and DACs, digital microphones or audio DSPs.
-- **A2DP** (Advanced Audio Distribution Profile) is a Bluetooth profile and technique for transmitting stereo audio streams.
+- **A2DP** (Advanced Audio Distribution Profile), a Bluetooth profile and technique for transmitting stereo audio streams.
 This profile is supported by most platforms and operating systems, different codecs can be specified.
 - **RTSP** (Real-Time Streaming Protocol) for *controlling* the streaming of audio-visual data via IP-based networks.
 The actual data is usually transmitted using the Real-Time Transport Protocol (RTP).

 The library brings plenty of examples organized in subfolders:

-- *examples-audiokit* is dedicated to the deprecated Audiokit Library
+- *examples-audiokit* for the deprecated audiokit library
-- *examples-basic-api*  xx
+- *examples-basic-api* with some basic stuff to demonstrate the API
+- *examples-communication* for streaming with various network protocols (A2DP, HTTP, SPI, ...)
-- *examples-dsp* for various DSP audio synthesis libraries like [Maximilian](https://github.com/micknoise/Maximilian), [Faust](../faust.md), Mozzi
+- *examples-dsp* for various DSP audio synthesis libraries like [Maximilian](https://github.com/micknoise/Maximilian), [Faust](./faust.md), [Mozzi](https://sensorium.github.io/Mozzi/), [PureData](https://puredata.info/) and [SythesisToolKit](https://ccrma.stanford.edu/software/stk/) (STK) from CCRMA Stanford.
-- *examples-player*: streaming from SD-card, URLs etc. to I2S, A2DP, FFT or analog
+- *examples-player* demonstrates the audioplayer streaming from SD-card, URLs etc. to I2S, A2DP, FFT or analog
+- *examples-stream* connects streams, e.g. for format conversion
+- *examples-tts* provides text-to-speech using different platforms
+- *examples-vs1053* shows how to interface to the [VS1053 SOC](https://cdn-shop.adafruit.com/datasheets/vs1053.pdf), a chip supporting mp3, FLAC, OGG and other audio coding formats.

+### Arduino Audiokit Library

+This [library](./esp32_audiokit.md) is deprecated and should be replaced by [arduino-audio-driver](https://github.com/pschatzmann/arduino-audio-driver) (see above) for new projects.
+However, it is still widely used.

 ## Marcel License